Important notice: DCH Clinical Exam application period – April 2014

 The DCH clinical examination is held twice a year.

-All paediatric specialty trainees who are in GMC-approved training posts are required to be registered with the RCPCH as set out in the Gold Guide (A Reference Guide for Postgraduate Specialty Training in the UK).
+All paediatric specialty trainees who are in GMC-approved training posts are required to be registered with the RCPCH as set out in the Gold Guide (A Reference Guide for Postgraduate Specialty Training in the UK and Republic of Ireland).
 This is because the College has a duty to review the progress of trainees and support where required, and also to ensure that eligible trainees can be recommended to the GMC for the consideration of award of CCT or CESR at the end of their specialty training.

 Once you have registered with the College, trainees will be given access to ePortfolio and ASSET (Online Assessments), essential training tools:

-We are currently dealing with approximately 7,000 attempts per year for the MRCPCH Part 1 Examinations, and approximately 2,100 candidates attempt the MRCPCH Part 2.
-There are over 1,500 candidates for the MRCPCH Clinical and approximately 500 candidates for the DCH.
+We are currently dealing with approximately 7,000 attempts per year for the MRCPCH Foundation of Practice and Theory and Science Examinations and approximately 2,100 candidates attempt the MRCPCH Applied Knowledge in Practice.
+There are over 1,500 candidates for the MRCPCH Clinical Examination and approximately 500 candidates for the DCH.

 College examinations are taken overseas as well as in the United Kingdom.
-A number of overseas countries ally their standards to those of the UK by using the MRCPCH as part of their own paediatric training programme.
+A number of overseas countries ally their standards to those of the UK and Republic of Ireland by using the MRCPCH as part of their own paediatric training programme.

 The College is committed to maintaining the highest possible standards for its examinations.
 The MRCPCH Clinical has been substantially remodelled to more accurately assess the competencies of paediatric trainees and to conform to the highest standards of assessment and medical education.
 In order to maintain this position, the Education and Training Division rigorously quality assures all of its processes and actively engages in research and ongoing development work to ensure the pre-eminence of the MRCPCH.